frehberg/rust-releasetag/README.md

 ## Use case
 Imagine multiple releases/devdrops of your software have been shipped to your customer.
-Now the customer is filing multiple crash-reports with attached core-file(s), but customer is providing unreliable information regarding the the corresponding release in question.
+Now the customer is filing multiple crash-reports with attached core-file(s), but customer is providing unreliable information regarding the corresponding release in question.

 Now, extracting the releasetag from each core-file the developers will be able to tell the correspondig software revision and knows which debug symbols should be used from archive for further